- Automobiles & Motorcycles

 Table of contents:

-What are LED lights and how do LED lights work?
+What are LED lights and how do they function?

-LED stands for Light Emitting Diode, a semiconductor (part conductor, part insulator) device that converts low levels of electricity into light.
-Unlike traditional filament bulbs, which generate light by creating heat, an LED light bulb charges atoms in a conductive material, releasing energy in the form of electrons and producing light.
+LED stands for Light Emitting Diode, which is a semiconductor device that transforms low voltage electricity into light.
+Unlike conventional incandescent bulbs that produce light through heat generation, LED bulbs energize atoms in a conductive material, releasing energy in the form of electrons to create illumination.

 Cost = Power (kW) × Time (hours) × Electricity Rate (per kWh)

-So, for example, if you have a 10-watt LED bulb that you run for five hours a day and your electricity rate is £0.30 per kWh.
-You can work out how much it will cost you per day using the formula above:
+As an example, if you have a 10-watt LED bulb that operates for five hours daily and the electricity rate is £0.30 per kWh, your daily cost would be calculated as follows:

 0.01kW × 5 hours × £0.30/kWh = £0.015 cost per day.